randy3k/radian/README.md

 Requirements:

-- An installation of R is required to use _rice_, R installation binary can be downloaded from https://cran.r-project.org.
+- An installation of R is required to use _rice_, an R installation binary for your system can be downloaded from https://cran.r-project.org.
 - `python` is also required to install _rice_.
 If your system doesn't come with a python distribution, it can be downloaded from https://conda.io/miniconda.html.
-Although both version 2 and version 3 should work, I recommend using python 3.
+Both version 2 and version 3 should work, though python 3 is recommended.
 - `pip` is optional but it makes the installation a bit easier.

 ```sh